Guangdong Experimental High School: Present day

 Generally, these three campuses are not accepted as part of the school.
 Although they are administered by the same senior management team and have links with SS's main campus, they are highly independent and completely privately funded.
 They are more commonly known as the affiliated Schools of SS, and are generally excluded by students and parents when regarding to school.
 Notice that in 2022, the Tianhe Campus changed its name to Guangzhou Tianxing Experimental School and was since considered an independent school.

 Notable alumni

-SS has thousands of notable alumni all over the world, including four fellows of the Chinese Academy of Sciences, three fellows of the Chinese Academy of Engineering.
+SS has thousands of notable alumni all over the world, including four fellows of the Chinese Academy of Sciences and three fellows of the Chinese Academy of Engineering.